How Diet Changes in the New Year Impact Your Oral Health

 The Bad: Acidic Byproducts and Bad Breath

 However, high-protein diets can produce sulfur compounds, causing bad breath.
 They may also dry out the mouth, reducing saliva production—one of the most important natural defenses against cavities.
+Without adequate saliva, acid from foods and beverages lingers longer on teeth, increasing the risk of decay and gum irritation.

 Frequently Asked Questions